teriwu/sauced/journals/Teri.md

 ## W1 August 15-19, 2022

 We worked on:
-* Worked on modeling in Excalidraw
+* Modeling in Excalidraw
-* Decided on Yelp clone and found API
+* Decided on making a Yelp clone and found Yelp's API for it